danedwardsdeveloper/simple-order--portfolio/Journal.md

 Completely forgot about journaling, but I've been working hard

 -  Have been writing tons of API tests, which is super helpful.
 Looking forward to refactoring with Zod once I'm done

+# Monday 21 April

+A bit of a breakthrough today.
+Have made some really useful utilities like apiRequest (that I can use in every project) that massively reduce repetition.
+Also made created createApiUrl, that uses urlJoin to create the path without missing/duplicated slashes, and accepts a segment and search parameters using the built in node:URL.
+I also wrote tests for it and I'm very pleased.
+I wrote details of a sprint for the week which are focussing on API testing, and I've printed it out and put it in a frame.
+I've checked off a lot of it already and it's all feeling really positive.
+Around 120 tests passing so far, which is very satisfying!

+-  Evening - 179 tests passing!